 When we meditate with spaciousness, we also maintain clarity.
-The moment we lose that clarity, we have “spaced out.”
+Yet, the moment we lose that clarity, we have “spaced out.”
 We can recognize this pattern, right?
 We often say we, “spaced out,” don’t we?
 And we generally don’t value that as a good thing.
 We actually lose our awareness.
 Sometimes we might say we experienced a state of “non-thought.”

-We can call this spaced-out state by many different names.
+We may call this spaced-out state by many different names.
 However, we should recognize that when we space out, this is not meditation.
 We’re really experiencing a fuzzy state with no clear distinctions.
 Just a kind of “gap.”
 We’ve lost our clarity and we’re not really aware of what is happening, right?

-So having a gap like this is not our objective — its not a good thing — but it is very natural.
+So having a gap like this is not our objective — not a good thing — but it is very natural.
 We don’t judge ourselves when this happens, but we do need to recognize that we have strayed from our meditation.
 Because we tend to stray, being aware of a sense of clarity is very important.

 As you sit in meditation, investigate your own awareness.
 Are you maintaining mindfulness?
 Do you feel a sense of openness, but also a sharpness or clarity?
-Can you notice when you drop into a “gap” that may be pleasant, but loses that clarity?
+Can you notice when you drop into a “gap” that may be pleasant but loses that clarity?
 You don’t need to create this feeling if it doesn’t occur, but are you aware of when you have wandered off?

 Can you understand how this is a different type of distraction than having many wild thoughts racing through your mind?
-When you bring your attention back, do you experience a clarity in your awareness?
+When you bring your attention back, do you experience clarity in your awareness?